House prices in LS24 (Church Fenton)

 £ per sqm = price ÷ internal area

 England & Wales have been officially metric since 1965.
 However house price per square foot is prefered by some estate agents and those of sufficiently advanced age ;-).
-It is a huge pain to code the automatic conversion for square meters to square feet for all the graphs and charts on LS24 and elsewhere.
-All the conditionals turn my tidy code for into spaghetti.
-I will get around to it at some point, but for now you can just divide everything by 10 in your head, move a decimal place and you'll be close enough.
-If you want to be more precise 1 sqm = 10.76391 sqft.
+You can change your prefered units from square meters to square feet for all the graphs and charts on LS24 and elsewhere.
+Just visit the My Account page and look for the m2 to ft2 toggle switch.
+Alternatively just multiply everything by 10, move a decimal place to go from sqm to sqft and you'll be close enough as 1 sqm = 10.76391 sqft.

 Distribution of £ per sqm for houses vs flats in LS24